Background and Experience

 Kara earned her Bachelor of Science in Psychology and Child Learning and Development from The University of Texas at Dallas.
 She earned her Master of Arts in Professional Counseling from Amberton University.
 Kara gained her clinical hours at the Children’s Advocacy Center of Collin County providing therapy to children, adolescents, and adults in an individual, family, or group setting.

 Kara is in the Plano office on Mondays and in the Wylie office on Wednesdays, Thursdays, and Fridays

-Kara accepts Aetna, Blue Cross Blue Shield, Crime Victim's Compensation, and United Healthcare.
+Kara accepts Aetna, Baylor Scott & White, Blue Cross Blue Shield, Crime Victim's Compensation, and United Healthcare.
 Kara is in the process of being contracted with Humana.